Structural Integration: A Deeper Dive into Scoliosis and Pain Management

 While more studies are needed, emerging research supports the use of Structural Integration for helping to manage the symptoms of scoliosis and back pain.
 A prospective, interventional study in the Journal Frontiers in Physiology (see study) reported that after a series of Structural Integration sessions there was increased superficial blood perfusion, a decrease in tissue stiffness and increase in tissue elasticity.
 Various other studies found that Structural Integration led to improved active range of motion, improved posture, improved balance, and reduced chronic pain.

-It’s important to remember, while non-surgical options offer hope for many, it's crucial to consult with healthcare professionals to determine the best course of action for your specific case.
-If you're interested in exploring how Structural Integration can be part of your scoliosis management plan and this sounds like something that can help you, contact me at Activcore Denver to schedule a consultation.
+It’s also important to remember, while non-surgical options offer hope for many, it's crucial to consult with a healthcare professional to determine the best course of action for your specific case.

 REFERENCES